havron/daas/README.md

 ## drones as a service (daas)
 Welcome!
 This repository is home to a daas marketplace, with a catch: user reputations are stored in a block-chain.
+The marketplace is built on 4 dockerized (isolated Linux VMs) tiers: a `mySQL` database, a models/entity API, an experience service API, and a bootstrap-powered HTML front-end (the latter three built with `django`).

 To check out our project locally: